 - Automate your savings.
 An account can’t go dormant if it’s getting transactions regularly, even if it’s only $5 a month.
 But who can remember to do that every month, or would want that extra process?
 Make it easy by setting up automatic transfers between your primary account and your savings account.
 Automating savings deposits keeps your account active and increase your savings with all most no effort at all.

 - Clean up and roll over old accounts.
 If you create different accounts for different savings goals, you might accumulate a dozen accounts over time, some of which you’ll forget to close when they’ve served their purpose.
 Each of those accounts is at risk for dormancy!
-One way to avoid this is to make a general-purpose savings account and consolidate your funds there once every few months.
+One way to avoid this is to open a general-purpose savings account and consolidate your funds there once every few months.

 - Keep your address current.
 Depending on your financial institution and how it handles your inactivity, you may be notified of inactivity before your account is charged a fee—or declared abandoned.
 Alltru Credit Union will mail a letter to the address or email on file after 11 months of inactivity.
 Be sure to update your address each time you move so that you can monitor important account information.